Waikato trail notes

 Mercer

-- Cathy Miller is in Rangiriri, adjacent to the pub and cafe.
+• Cathy Miller is in Rangiriri, adjacent to the pub and cafe.
 She has camping.
 Call/Text Cathy on 0274 404924.
 There are public toilets across the road.
-Fantastic Pies are avaiable.
+Fantastic Pies are available.

-- Kelly Road Accommodation - 19 Kellyville Road, Mercer - on the Koheroa Bypass of the Mercer part of Te Araroa.
+• Accommodation - Kellyville Road, Mercer - on the Koheroa Bypass of the Mercer part of Te Araroa.
 A 1930s bungalow on 2 tranquil rural acres overlooking the Waikato River and surrounding farmland.
-House has 3 bedrooms and 2 newly renovated bathrooms and kitchen.
-We can offer our guestroom for (King Single + Single.
-1 pers $65, 2 pers $100) and extras such as washing and drying, breakfast, hot meals and a hot bubble bath on request.
-The property sits on the Kellyville tuff ring (volcanic) on Koheroa Ridge (Maori Wars) and boasts part of the old coach road to Auckland.
-About 1 km North you will find Eglinton Redoubt and further the Mangatawhiri Wetland (protected as a significant natural area).
-A 2.8 km walk West will take you to the Waikato River where you will also find Mercer Museum, Mobile Petrol station, McDonalds, Muddy Waters Irish Pub & Restaurant, Mercer Cheese Shop, Esquires Cafe, Pokeno Bacon Restaurant, Mercer Adventure Jet and an Indian Take Away.
-Please contact on mobile 021 1248338 or email sofiaandreen@xtra.co.nz
+House has 2 twin guest rooms and a newly renovated bathroom and kitchen.
+The property sits on the Kellyville tuff ring (volcanic) on Koheroa Ridge (Land Wars) and boasts part of the old coach road to Auckland.
+A 2.8 km walk West will take you to the Waikato River where you will also find Mercer Museum, Mobile Petrol station, McDonalds, Muddy Waters Irish Pub & Restaurant, Mercer Cheese Shop, Esquires Cafe, Pokeno Bacon Restaurant.
+Please book via airbnb.com/h/kellyville or email sofiaandreen@xtra.co.nz

 Intro